Irish Network Against Racism (INAR): Policy Officer (Part-Time)

 INAR invites applications for the position of

-INAR is a National Network organisation of over 150 civil society organisations working together to combat racism at a local, national and European level.
-INAR is recruiting a Policy Officer to develop an alternative National Action Plan Against Racism for combating systemic racism, by consulting Minority Ethnic groups, anti-racist and civil society organisations and other relevant stakeholders.
+INAR is a National Network organisation of over 150 civil society organisations working together to combat racism at a the local, national and European levels.

 - Design and conduct a consultation process, with affected communities and relevant stakeholders, on the requirements of a National Action Plan Against Racism (NAPAR) for combating systemic racism.